Carrie Underwood Tears Up Reflecting On Past Miscarriages, Says She’s ‘Blessed’ To Be Pregnant

 Underwood also recalled in the interview how she eventually became “angry” with God for what she was going through while trying to give Isaiah a sibling.

-The couple haven’t yet publicly confirmed the due date of their second child, though Carrie will be back on the road for her 2019 North American tour with Maddie & Tae and Runaway June as her support acts on May 1.
+The couple hasn’t yet publicly confirmed the due date of their second child, though Carrie will be back on the road for her 2019 North American tour with Maddie & Tae and Runaway June as her support acts on May 1.